-- 11.7.1 Examine the location and determine the best routing for the power cord. - 11.7.2 For each panel, remove and discard the two (2) rubber bumpers located on the bottom of the panels, these holes will be used for attaching mounting plates to panels. - 11.7.3 Using the supplied 3/32" (2.3mm) drill bit, extend the depth of the mounting holes to 2" (50mm) deep. - 11.7.4 Attach the plates (with the edges pointing away from the panel using the supplied 2" long screws.
+- 11.7.1 Examine the location and determine the best routing for the power cord. - 11.7.2 For each panel, remove and discard the two (2) rubber bumpers located on the bottom of the panels. these holes will be used for attaching mounting plates to panels.
+These holes will be sued for attaching mounting plates to panels.
+Discard rubber bumpers and screws. - 11.7.3 Using the supplied 3/32" (2.3mm) drill bit, extend the depth of the mounting holes to 2" (50mm) deep. - 11.7.4 Attach the plates (with the edges pointing away from the panel) using the supplied 2" long screws.